 If your console size is too small and you cannot resize it like this one:

 you need to disable the

 ESP32 Firmware Atom.io Pymakr Plugin VSCode Pymakr Extension

 Uploading files using adafruit-ampy

-The MicroPython firmware for ESP32 doesn't have a FTP server as standard function as the version for the Wipy2.0.
-Then, you have to upload the files using the serial interface.
+The MicroPython firmware for ESP32 doesn't have a FTP server like the version for PyCOM boards.
+You have to upload the files using the serial interface.

 syncbutton of the